-The band would be able to play drunk, high, after no sleep and in six-day-old clothes and slouched over the kits.
+The band would be able to play drunk, high, after no sleep, and in six-day-old clothes while slouched over the kits.
 Not something Brian Epstein would have tolerated at the Palladium!

 A song that has interestingly been often shown, inaccurately, in movies as John Lennon singing.
 Something the somewhat stuffy Paul McCartney takes regular exception to in interviews (link 1)

 A reference to S & M practices from the medley-style final studio album.
 Not that you would know it, but the band was at this time not getting along due to legal battles and interference from outside influences.
 Yet to many, Abbey Road was, and still is a favorite album.
 Classics like "Something, "Carry that Weight, and "Here Comes The Sun" assured it was the masterpiece fans were used to.
 Yet here we look at a much less-well-known track: Polythene Pam.
 Lyrics go:

 "You should see Polythene Pam/she's so good looking though she looks like a man."